AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 ![](assets/three-base-traits-numbered.png)

-Clicking on a trait opens a pop-up window, as shown in the image below.
+Clicking on a first-party trait opens a pop-up window, as shown in the image below.
 If the recommended traits are not part of the segment, you can add them to the segment by pressing **+**.

 ![](assets/add_to_segments.png)

 > [!TIP]
 >